rudyoactiv/rudyoactiv/README.md

 ![Profile Picture](https://github.com/rudyoactiv/rudyoactiv/blob/main/header.png)

 ## About Me
 I'm a final year CS student and boy do I love writing code.
-And when I'm not coding, I'm probably busy tinkering with my 3D Printer.
-I specialise in full stack development, and Machine Learning Applications, and I simply love thinking of news problems to solve and new projects to build.
+And when I'm not coding, I'm probably busy tinkering with my 3D Printer 🚀.
+I specialise in **full stack development**, and **Machine Learning** Applications, and I simply love thinking of new problems to solve and new projects to build.
 Make sure to check out my work below!

 ## 📫 Contact Me
 - [LinkedIn](https://www.linkedin.com/in/its-rudraneel/)